 Does your minecraft suffer from memory issues?
 Is it laggy and do you think it’s because of too little RAM being allocated to minecraft?
-In this tutorial post I’ll show you how to give minecraft more RAM than the standard.
+In this tutorial post I’ll show you how to give minecraft more RAM than the standard amount.
 Just follow the steps below.

 Open the minecraft launcher and press installations.